ruslanguns/nx-multitenant/README.md

 # Nx Multitenant Proof of Concept

 This project will create a proof of concept of an automated Multi-Tenant Application that is highly available and provides a secure, reliable, and high-performance platform.
 Leveraging the power of Nx, Next, CI&CD, Docker, and Kubernetes will enable us to quickly scale the application and provide an optimal user experience.

-This application will be robust and reliable, allowing us to quickly deploy and update our application without worrying about the underlying infrastructure.
+This monorepo includes two applications, an admin and a client application.
+The admin application will have a simple CRUD to add clients.
+When there is an activity with one of the clients from the admin dashboard, it will trigger a automated deployment pipeline with the respective values of each client, which will deploy the client application in a separated application with its own resources (ie. database, etc).

 ## Development server